vmalnathnambiar/exfilms/README.md

 > [!WARNING]
 >
-> 1. Unable to extract MS data from Bruker EVOQ instruments (unsupported format by ProteoWizard).
+> 1. Unable to extract MS data from Bruker EVOQ instruments and SCIEX wiff2 scan files (unsupported format by ProteoWizard).
 >
-> 2. Unable to parse mzML data that has a file size **GREATER THAN** 2GB.
+> 2. Unable to parse mzML data with a file size > 2GB.
 >
 > 3. Large MS data may cause Node environment to terminate abruptly due to memory limit exhaustion.
 >
 > 4. Slow output write speed due to build architecture difference (i.e, Intel vs AMD vs ARM) when running ExfilMS with Docker.
+>
+> 5. Unable to perform chromatography filtering as of now.

 <br>